Worried About Sperm Count? We Can Help

 Unexplained infertility, recurrent miscarriage, failed IVF, ICSI or IUI?
 We’ve helped thousands of couples just like you get pregnant!

 With the development of more advanced sperm function assays including sperm DNA fragmentation, sperm aneuploidy, measures of oxidative stress and sperm epigenetics, it is now clear that significant male infertility issues may be present in men who:

 - Have advanced paternal age (>50 years).

-Because sperm testing has improved, it is now possible to ascribe more cases of unexplained infertility to the male partner than ever before.
+Because sperm testing has improved, it is now possible to ascribe more cases of unexplained infertility (and related losses) to the male partner than ever before.

 On the other hand, when couples with unexplained infertility have a formal male factor evaluation in my practice, and I “clear” the male partner without medical or surgical treatment, the natural conception and overall (includes ART) pregnancy rates the year following this evaluation at 65% and 85% respectively (Shin et al, 2015).
 These pregnancy rates rival anything that reproductive specialists can offer to treat couple infertility.